joshuamckenty/openstack-bosh-cpi/README.md

 # OpenStack BOSH Cloud Provider Interface
 _Bringing the world’s most popular open source platform-as-a-service to the world’s most popular open source infrastructure-as-a-service platform_

+This repo contains software designed to manage the deployment of Cloud Foundry on top of OpenStack, using Cloud Foundry BOSH.
+Say what?

 # OpenStack

 OpenStack is a collection of interrelated open source projects that, together, form a pluggable framework for building massively-scalable infrastructure as a service clouds.
 OpenStack represents the world's largest and fastest-growing open cloud community, a global collaboration of over 150 leading companies.

+# Cloud Foundry

+Cloud Foundry is the leading open source platform-as-a-service (PaaS) offering with a fast growing ecosystem and strong enterprise demand.

 # BOSH